Course Catalog & Curriculum

 In class, our students supplement reading and other assignments with lively debates; examine great works of literature through an interdisciplinary lens; blend the study of art and technology in multidisciplinary hands-on courses such as design thinking; and learn the joy of pure mathematics from teachers whose passion for the subject goes beyond its typical applications.

-In addition to working closely with peers and faculty in small classes, students across disciplines pursue hands-on work related to their academic studies at the Park Street maker space.
-Once the Center for Innovation and Collaboration opens in fall 2017, the community will also have access to a forward-thinking academic facility that inspires creativity, promotes innovative thinking and collaborative learning, and connects classroom study to real-world challenges.
+In addition to working closely with peers and faculty in small classes, students across disciplines pursue hands-on work related to their academic studies at the Park Street maker space and the Chiang Center for Innovation and Collaboration, a forward-thinking academic facility that inspires creativity, promotes innovative thinking and collaborative learning, and connects classroom study to real-world challenges.

 Applied Learning Off Campus